 3 Summer Street, the Benjamin Kimball house (c 1720, alt.
 1803) - The Benjamin Kimball House dates to about 1720 and was a 2 room cape moved to this location in 1803 and expanded at that time.
 The Benjamin Kimball house is late first period but has been altered with Georgian and Federal influences.
 The walls and roof are constructed of huge beams with mortise and tenon joinery, and the first floor outside corners have gunstock posts, evidence that they once supported the roof.

-83 County Road, the Rogers and Brown House (1723) - The Rogers and Brown House (also known as the Nathaniel Rust House) at 83 County Road is believed to be three houses joined together, at least one from the First Period.
+83 County Road, the Rogers-Brown-Rust House (1665-1723) - The Rogers and Brown House (also known as the Nathaniel Rust House) at 83 County Road is believed to be three houses joined together, at least one from the First Period.
 In 1836 the house and lot were conveyed to the South Parish as a church site.
 Asa Brown bought the house and removed it to its present location in 1837.